ctontario/slate/source/includes/_QuickSTART.md

 ```

-Submit a review for one section of data for a QuickSTART site
+Submit a review for one section of data for a QuickSTART site.
+The site status must be active

 ### HTTP Request